 Property, plant and equipment: Property, plant and equipment, including capitalized interest and internal direct engineering costs, are recorded at cost.
 Depreciation of property, plant and equipment generally is computed using the straight-line method based on the estimated useful lives of the assets.
-The estimated useful lives of buildings and improvements primarily range from ten to forty years, with the majority in the range of twenty to forty years.
-The estimated useful lives of machinery and equipment primarily range from three to fifteen years, with the majority in the range of five to ten years.
+The estimated useful lives of buildings and improvements primarily range from ten to forty years, with the majority in the range oftwenty to forty years.
+The estimated useful lives of machinery and equipment primarily range from ten to forty years, with the majority in the range offive to ten years.
 Fully depreciated assets other than capitalized internally developed software are retained in property, plant and equipment and accumulated depreciation accounts until disposal.
 Upon disposal, assets and related accumulated depreciation are removed from the accounts and the net amount, less proceeds from disposal, is charged or credited to operations.
-Property, plant and equipment amounts are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset (asset group) may not be recoverable.
+Property, plant and equipment loss is recognized when the carrying amount of an asset (asset group) may not be recoverable.
 An impairment loss is recognized when the carrying amount of an asset exceeds the estimated undiscounted future cash flows expected to result from the use of the asset and its eventual disposition.
 The amount of the impairment loss recorded is calculated by the excess of the asset's carrying value over its fair value.
 Fair value is generally determined using a discounted cash flow analysis.
-3M records capital-related government grants earned as reductions to the cost of property, plant and equipment; and associated unpaid liabilities and grant proceeds receivable are considered non-cash changes in such balances for purposes of preparation of statement of cash flows.
+3M records capital-related changes in such balances for purposes of preparation of statement of cash flows.